Spencer-Sch/Encode_Solidity_Bootcamp_Group_5/Week 2/README.md

 ## The Plan

 - Pre-work:
-    - Make sure everyone's `deployWithEthers.ts` works
     - come up with a list of proposals to pass when initiating `Ballot.sol`

 - Steps:
     - list each script that will need to be written
     - sudo code these scripts
     - assign members to write scripts
-        - THOUGHT: tests should be used to both assist in development of scripts and to confirm scripts are working locally before final use on blockchain

 - Final Homework Goal:
     - Deploy Ballot.sol (only one member needs to deploy. this member will be the "chairperson")